kyeeego/cogol/examples/performance/README.md

 Instead, you should create all the groups in a single function, under a single ```cogol.Cogol``` instance *(what's shown in ```Demo 2```)*.
-All the ```cogol``` groups that are binded to one ```cogol.Cogol``` instance will be run in parallel, highly improving speed of the tests we've wrote in ```Demo 1```.
+All the ```cogol``` groups that are binded to one ```cogol.Cogol``` instance will be run in parallel, highly improving speed of the tests we've written in ```Demo 1```.
 Execution time of ```Demo 2``` code will be around ```4.001s``` *(The longest operation in tests takes exactly 4 seconds)*

 #### Demo 1